fukairui/fukairui.github.io/_pages/about.md

 I am currently a second-year MS student at the College of Computer Science and Technology, Zhejiang University, under the supervision of Prof. [Kun Kuang](https://kunkuang.github.io/) and [Shengyu Zhang](https://shengyuzhang.github.io/).

 My research primarily focuses on the generalizability and personalization of recommender systems.
 I also tackle the distinctive challenges related to the seamless integration of heterogeneous models across various computational environments, including both mobile devices and cloud servers.
-Recently I am inerested in the recommendation with large language model and the efficient inference of large recommenders when facing much longer user interaction sequences.
+Recently, I am interested in the recommendations with large language models and the efficient inference of large recommenders when facing much longer user interaction sequences.

 I am actively seeking job opportunities and will graduate in March 2026.
 Please feel free to contact me if there are any suitable positions available.